From Jct. U.S. 4 and Hwy 100: Go 1/2 mi. N on Hwy 100

 Tourism had its beginnings in Killington quite early.
 The first tourist resort at Killington was built in 1880, well before the region was developed as a ski resort.
 The original Summit House accommodated hikers and naturalists that came to Killington for the fantastic summit views.
 Most of the local families that remained in the area rented out boarding rooms to tourists, and a number of small inns and hotels were scattered around the town.

-There are 4 cabins, 22 tent/trailer sites and 20 lean-to sites situated in two camping loops.
+There are 4 cabins, 22 tent/RV sites and 20 lean-to sites situated in two camping loops.
 Each loop has a rest room with modern plumbing and hot showers ($).
 There is a trailer sanitary station, but no hookups.
 Fire and ice are available for sale.
 A wooded picnic area is located behind the ranger's quarters with a play area.
 Day hikes are available and there is an easy hook up with the Appalachian Trail.

 Killington Gondola, Fishing on Kent Pond, Killington; Historic downtown, Shopping & dinning, Hiking on the Appalachian Trail and Long Trail, Green Mountain National Forest, Rutland; Marsh-Billings-Rockefeller National Historic Park, Billings Farm & Museum, Historic Downtown, Woodstock; Coolidge State Historic Site, Camp Plymouth State Park, Coolidge State Park, Plymouth; Vermont Institute of Natural Science Raptor Center, Quechee State Park, Quechee.